 The first step is for kids to know about their ancestors, who they are, what they did, etc. We have a lovely book that my grandmother made including life histories and pictures of all of her and my grandpa’s parents and grandparents.
-We looked through this book and talked about a few of the stories I thought might interest them.
+Looking through this book, we talked about a few of the stories I thought might interest them.
 My son decided to make his own family tree.

 For the other branches of our family tree my husband and I had to seek out stories.
 We both took some time to go through memories on familysearch.org to find things to share with the kids.
 We both learned some things about our ancestors we didn’t know before, and it was really fun to share those together.
 We paraphrased the stories for our kids at bedtime and while driving.
 My kids love hearing personal stories at bedtime and often request that over a book, so it was fun to have some new stories to share.
-My son was really impacted by the stories and will mention things about them on occasion.
+My son was really impacted by the stories and will mention things about them on occasion, which shows me he is making real connections with his ancestors.
 If you don’t have easy access to ancestors’ stories, start with stories of your childhood.

 Life histories are pretty boring for kids to read.
 I used an idea from Richard and Linda Eyre to create an Ancestor Story Book.
 I paraphrased a story about my grandmother in easy language and left space for my son to draw pictures.
 I plan on adding to it over the next few years.

-I wanted to help my kids recognize the characteristics they share with their ancestors.
+As a simple but powerful way to connect kids with their ancestors, I wanted to help my kids recognize the characteristics they share with their ancestors.
 I decided to talk about specific gifts my kids have that their ancestors share.
 I drew my daughter’s face with a line down the center.
 (Visual storytelling always keeps my kids engaged longer.)
-I drew Dad above her on the left and Mom on the right.
+Then I drew Dad above her on the left and Mom on the right.
 We had recently had a family lesson about spiritual gifts, so I mentioned the spiritual gift we had talked about which she got from her Heavenly Father and Heavenly Mother.
 Then I asked the kids what she got from Mom and Dad.

-If I did it again, I think I would have each of us drawing our own faces at the same time so that we could talk about the characteristics together and get through it a little bit quicker before they lost interest.
-You could also do this activity with pictures if you don’t like sketching.
+If I did it again, I think I would have each of us drawing our own faces at the same time so that we could talk about the characteristics together and get through it a little bit quicker before they lose interest.
+You could also do this activity with pictures or words in place of sketching.

 Encourage other family members to tell stories of their childhood.
-We went on vacation with a few of my husband’s siblings this month.
-One night my husband, knowing how much our kids love personal stories, asked his brother to share some stories with the kids.
-All of the cousins listened for at least thirty minutes while the adults shared experiences and the kids even joined in a bit.
+While we were on vacation with a few of my husband’s siblings this month, my husband asked his brother to share some stories with the kids.
+All of the cousins listened for at least thirty minutes while the adults shared experiences, and the kids even joined in a bit with their own stories.